henrypham1470/DSC680/Projects/Predicting NVIDIA Stock Performance/readme.md

 # Predicting NVIDIA stock performance based on key financial and technology indicators.
 This project embarks on a journey to predict NVIDIA stock performance using cutting-edge machine learning techniques and by leveraging essential economic indicators.
-I will alos consider the performance of key players in the tech industry, such as Intel and AMD, to gain a holistic view of the market dynamics.
+I will also consider the performance of key players in the tech industry, such as Intel and AMD, to gain a holistic view of the market dynamics.
 By analyzing historical data and identifying correlations between these variables, the goal is to provide valuable insights to investors, financial analysts, traders, and stakeholders.

 # Required Libraries:
 matplotlib: data visualization library for Python, widely used in data analysis, scientific research, engineering, and visualization tasks.